Skip to main content

 For either type of esophagectomy, nearby lymph nodes are also removed during the operation.
 These are then checked in the lab to see if they have cancer cells.
 Typically, at least 15 lymph nodes are removed during surgery.

-Possible risks of esophagectomy
+Possible risks and side effects of esophagectomy

 • Short-term risks include reactions to anesthesia, more bleeding than expected, blood clots in the lungs or elsewhere, and infections.
 Most people will have at least some pain after the operation, which can usually be helped with pain medicines.